 What Is A Normal Body Temperature?

 One last common measure of health is body temperature.
 The common wisdom says that a normal person’s body temperature should be 98.6 degrees Fahrenheit.
 Some people normally have a body temperature a bit higher or lower than this, and this is perfectly fine.
-In addition, some normal activity may raise or lower body temperature slightly during the course of a day.
+In addition, some normal activity may raise or lower temperature slightly during the course of a day.

-However, a very high body temperature often indicates a fever.
+However, a very high temperature often indicates a fever.
 It may also be a sign of some other type of trauma.
 Low body temperatures might be caused by exposure to very cold weather, shock, drug use, or even some metabolic disorders like diabetes and thyroid diseases.
 Any large variation from a normal body temperature indicates a need for urgent medical care.

-Primary symptoms of low body temperature (Hypothermia) are: cold exposure, drowsiness, confusion, uncontrollable shivering, loss of coordination, weakness, pale and cold skin, drugs and alcohol use, slowed breathing, slow heart rate.
+Primary symptoms of low temperature (Hypothermia) are: cold exposure, drowsiness, confusion, uncontrollable shivering, loss of coordination, weakness, pale and cold skin, drugs and alcohol use, slowed breathing, slow heart rate.